Policies

 Acknowledgement of Sources

 Authors must only submit entirely original works.
-Works of others that contributes to the study reported in the manuscript must be appropriately cited and acknowledged.
+Works of others that contribute to the study reported in the manuscript must be appropriately cited and acknowledged.
 Redundant or unnecessary citations must be avoided.

 Originality of the Work